filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag can be safely disabled, and is not normally necessary.

+### svt-av1
+Only works when the `encode` flag is enabled.
+Pass the `--enable-libsvtav1` option to the configure script.
+Enable support for an SVT-AV1 (Scalable Video Technology for AV1) work-in-progress encoder targeting performance levels applicable to both VOD and Live encoding / transcoding video applications.

+This flag should normally be disabled, as SVT-AV1 is in its early stages of development.

 ### test
 Configure the `LD_LIBRARY_PATH` environment variable and execute the `make fate` command when the main build is completed.
 Run the regression test suite provided with the source code.
 This will extend the build time.